sumitkumar2374/Gitdemo/README.md

 ## ▶️ How to Run

-1. Download or clone this repository
+1. Download or clone this repository.
-2. Open the project folder
+2. Open the project folder.
-3. Double click on **index.html**
+3. Double click on **index.html**.

 ---